urvisurti897/SEP_Assignment_Two/README.md

 - How should the system manage misplaced data?
 - How should the system enhance data accuracy?
 - How should the system fix errors while collecting data?

+## 4. Next Steps for Development
+- Generate automated bots to collect and organize data.
+- Choose between SQL & NoSQL databases to work with large data.
+- Apply machine learning to track bias in data.
+- Grant permission to users who can access and handle data.
+- Ensure data collection follows legitimate processes.
+- Design the system to manage large data.
+- Implement encryption to track sensitive data when it's stored or sent.
+- Generate procedures to enhance data before it's stored or sent.
+- Set up backups and recovery plans to prevent data loss.
+- Verify the system handles security issues and enhance protection regularly.